Choosing Safe Baby Products: Changing Tables

 - A wire changing table should have a wide base so that a baby can't pull it over on top of himself or herself from the floor.

 - The table should have shelves or compartments for storing everything you'll need.
 This prevents you from taking your eyes off your baby while you look for that hard-to-find item.
-You should keep supplies within your reach, but out of the baby's reach, since many diaper supplies are dangerous for babies.

 - Use the safety belt every time you change your baby.